pahadiahimanshu/twitter-analysis/README.md

 ### Todos

- - Add the plots and inferences on the README file
+ - Add the plots and inferences to the README file

    [Python]: <https://www.python.org/>